 - (i) Elan Incorporated FZE and Kompozit Praha s.r.o. (the "Borrowers") are related companies having common shareholder as the Company, that is, Time Technoplast Limited.
 All the loans extended by the Company to the Borrowers are unsecured and interest bearing at a rate of 7.5% per annum as per the terms of the respective loan agreements entered between the Company and the Borrowers except for a loan amounting to USD1,250,000 extended by the Company to Kompozit Praha s.r.o. which is unsecured, interest free and repayable as agreed between parties.
-Interest income for the year amounted to USD150,000.
-An expected credit loss of 3.5% was recognised on the loan receivable from Kompozit Praha s.r.o during the year ended 31 December 2022. - (ii) Nile Egypt Plastech Industries S.A.E. ("Nile"), is the associated company having its registered office at 28, Degla St., Off Shehab St., Mohandesseen, Giza, Egypt.
+Interest income for the year amounted to USD150,000 (2022: USD150,000).
+An expected credit loss of 3.5% was recognised on the loan receivable from Kompozit-Praha s.r.o during the year ended 31 December 2023. - (ii) Nile Egypt Plastech Industries S.A.E. ("Nile"), is the associated company having its registered office at 28, Degla St., Off Shehab St., Mohandesseen, Giza, Egypt.
 The loan extended by the Company to Nile is unsecured and interest bearing at a rate of 8% per annum as from 1 January 2012 as per the terms of the loan agreement entered between the Company and Nile.
-Interest income for the year on the loan to Nile amounted to USD434,400.
-Expected credit loss od 3.5% was recognised during the year ended 31 December 2022.
+Interest income for the year on the loan to Nile amounted to USD454,400 (2022: USD434,400).